Cerfa 3916-bis: Declaring Foreign Crypto Accounts in France (2026)

 Cerfa 3916-bis: Declaring Foreign Crypto Accounts in France

-- Who: any French tax resident who held/used/closed a digital-asset account at a foreign provider.
+- Who: any French tax resident who held, used, or closed a digital-asset account at a foreign provider.

 Who must file